 Much like in humans, when you find that your pup has really bad dog breath, you are looking at a symptom of something larger.
 Bad breath is typically caused by bacteria that is present in the mouth.
 Many pet parents do not provide any kind of dental care to their dogs, and with more and more pet foods including sweet things that can easily lead to tooth decay, it’s no wonder that your dog has stinky breath.

 You should take a moment to inspect your dog’s mouth to make sure that he doesn’t have any serious dental issues.
 If he does, then you may need to visit the vet to save his teeth!
 Your dog may also need to have his teeth professionally cleaned if you can see excessive tartar and plaque build up present.
+Dogs with severe tooth decay can have trouble eating in their older years.

 What to give dogs for bad breath?